Cura : Care Beyond Boundaries Logo

 • Restoration wear or loosening over time

-International patients may choose Iran or Turkey for immediate dental implant care when they want experienced implant teams, access to modern imaging and restorative support plus structured coordination for travel timing and follow ups.
+International patients may consider Iran or Turkey for immediate dental implant care when they want access to implant teams, diagnostic imaging, restorative support and coordinated scheduling for travel and follow-ups.

 Iran

-• Implant dentistry experience in major cities with access to diagnostic imaging and surgical planning
+• Access to implant dentistry teams in major cities, with diagnostic imaging and surgical planning available in selected clinics

 • Restorative support for temporary teeth and final crowns when clinically appropriate

-• Coordination options to align consultation, surgery and early follow ups within a travel schedule
+• Coordination options that can align consultation, surgery and early follow-ups within a travel schedule

 Turkey

-• High-volume implant clinics with established workflows for immediate placement and staged restoration
+• Implant clinics with experience in immediate placement and staged restoration workflows

-• Digital planning and lab collaboration that can support provisional and final restorations
+• Digital planning and lab collaboration that may support provisional and final restorations

-• Clinic coordination services that can help manage appointments, recovery checks and travel clearance
+• Clinic coordination services that can help manage appointments, recovery checks and travel-readiness review

-Ask how the clinic handles emergency concerns after you return home and what follow up schedule is recommended for your case.
+Ask how the clinic handles urgent concerns after you return home and what follow-up schedule is recommended for your case.

 Hear From Patients